system-f/fp-course/README.markdown

 ### Running the tests

-Tests are available both as a [tasty](https://hackage.haskell.org/package/tasty) test suite, and as doctests.
-Tasty is the recommended and supported method, however you're free to use the doctests if you prefer.
+Tests are available as a [tasty](https://hackage.haskell.org/package/tasty) test suite.

 #### tasty